opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 #### Q: Is git compiled to WASM faster than JS implementation?

-A: Most likely yes as WASM in general is faster.
+Most likely yes as WASM in general is faster.
 Compilation is done by [Emscripten](https://emscripten.org/).

 It takes the C code and creates a `.wasm` file.